carpentries-incubator/hpc-intro/_episodes/18-responsibility.md

    file="/fig/responsibility-bandwidth.svg"
-   alt="Schematic of network bandwidth" caption="<i>Schematic diagram of bandwidth and latency for disk and network I/O. Each of the components on the figure is connected by a black line of width proportional to the interface bandwidth, and a white line of width proportional to the data transferred along that interface.</i>" %}
+   alt="Schematic of network bandwidth" caption="<i>Schematic diagram of bandwidth and latency for disk and network I/O. Each of the components on the figure is connected by a blue line of width proportional to the interface bandwidth.
+The small mazes at the link points illustrate the latency of the link, with more tortuous mazes indicating higher latency.</i>" %}

 > ## Consider the best way to transfer data
 >